Add Character To Your Walls With Architectural Millwork Detailing

 Vertical paneling is extremely versatile and is commonly used in kitchens, dining rooms, near staircases and garages.
 Since these spaces need a lot of hanging fixtures and storage compartments, the vertical panels serve as great backgrounds.

-Wooden Beams – Symphony of Victorian era with Modern age
+Wooden Beams – Symphony of the Victorian era with Modern age

 Exposed wooden beams are exceptionally stunning and give a rustic feel to any room.
 You can style these in several ways to blend cohesively with your room’s overall design style.
 Go for vertical or horizontal outlays or pick beams that match the pitch of your ceiling.